Kuadrant/docs.kuadrant.io/style_guide.md

 ## Framework

-Follow the [Diátaxis framework](https://diataxis.fr/) for which section of the site the document should be placed, and understanding the goal of the document.
+Follow the [Diátaxis approach](https://diataxis.fr/) when you think about and work on new documentation.
-This will help inform what way to structure the document, what to focus on, and what to avoid from a content point of view.
+This approach helps you decide on what kind of documentation to write and how to write it well.

 ## Voice